|

 and perjurers some, and some mere political knaves,

 Let's clarify right at the outset: the vast majority of those who become Masons have no idea whatsoever who Pike was.
 In fact, most Masons throughout the world become members and will eventually die without ever encountering either him or any of his works.
-In fact, of all the Masons world-wide, it's likely that fewer than 2% will have ever even SEEN (much less read) a copy of ANY of his hundreds of writings, most of which have been relegated to the dustbin of history.
-Of the few who have, what they're familiar with will - almost without exception - be Morals and Dogma, a book that anti-Masons delight in holding up as the 'Bible' of Freemasonry.
-But what are the facts about this book?
-For about 60 years, it was given as a memento to all who joined the Southern United States jurisdiction of the Scottish Rite, an appendant body of Freemasonry (and NOT Freemasonry itself!).
-In the earliest printings, due to the cost of publishing books, there was an instruction inside that it was to be returned to the Supreme Council in the case of death of the owner.
-Of course, there was no way to enforce that and in a majority of cases, it was ignored.
-As book publishing costs became less onerous, that request was dropped in later editions.
-Those who find such a REQUEST nefarious (it was not an order and certainly impossible to enforce), ignore the reality of the times.
-We'd guess that of the few who actually begin reading this ponderous 850+ page tome, only a small percentage actually finish it.
-Of those who do, the great majority admit that they could barely understand it.
+Of all the Masons world-wide, it's likely that fewer than 2% will have ever even SEEN (much less read) a copy of ANY of his hundreds of writings, most of which have been relegated to the dustbin of history.
+Of the few who have, what they're familiar with - almost without exception - will be Morals and Dogma, a book that anti-Masons delight in holding up as the 'Bible' of Freemasonry.
+The reason this book seems important is two-fold: first, it was found in a number of Masons' homes (as explained in the next paragraph) and second, because it had something many books of its day did not: an exhaustive index.
+It was NOT important because it was a 'guide' or 'rulebook' of any kind in Freemasonry.
+It was, simply, the sometimes jumbled thoughts of one man.
+The Morals and Dogma of Freemasonry?
+NO!For about 60 years Morals and Dogma was given as a gift to all who joined the Southern United States jurisdiction of the Scottish Rite.
+The Scottish Rite is an appendant body of Freemasonry.
+It is NOT Freemasonry itself!
+While all Scottish Rite members are Masons less than 25% of Masons have ever been Scottish Rite members.
+When the Shrine was formed right around the time of Pike's death, being a member of the Scottish Rite was a requirement to join the 'Playground of Freemasonry'.
+In the United States, the SR degrees were offered in a theatre setting over the course of as little as one or two weekends so those those who wanted to become Shriners would join the Scottish Rite rather than joining the York Rite which would take much longer.
+Consequently these books wound up in a number of houses where they would sit on a bookshelf for decades - unread.
+In the earliest printings there was an instruction that it was to be returned to the Supreme Council in the case of death of the owner.
+This request was not because the book contained anything of a secret or concealed nature.
+It was simply because books were expensive and this 'recycling' (at a time long before that word became part of our lexicon) kept costs down a bit.
+Of course there was no way to enforce that request and in a majority of cases it was unknown or ignored.
+(Hey: if the book wasn't read, nobody would have seen that request!)
+As book publishing costs came down, later editions did not contain that request.
+There have been those who've suggested that this REQUEST was for some nefarious purpose but the reality is that it was NOT an 'order' in any way and was quite impossible to enforce.
+It also ignores the reality of the times.
+We'd guess that of the few who actually begin reading this ponderous 850+ page tome only a very small percentage actually finish it.
+Of those who do finish it, the great majority will admit that they could barely understand it.
 (Lately, with the advent of various book comparison online venues, it would seem that far more NON-Masons have read the book than Masons!)
-Yet despite this, anti-Masons assert that Pike and his works exert significant influence over Freemasonry today.
-Let's be clear: the book was NEVER given to all Masons and it has NEVER, EVER (not once, anywhere, anytime) been used as a 'textbook' or 'instruction' for Masons.
+Despite the fact that only a miniscule number of Masons have read this book (and then, only those who read English!), anti-Masons and the unknowledgeable continue to claim that Pike and his works exert significant influence over Freemasonry today.
+Let's be clear: the book was NEVER given to all Masons and it has NEVER, EVER (not once, anywhere, anytime - can we say NO in any other way?) been used as a 'textbook' or 'instruction' for Freemasons.

-Interested in Pike's "Lucifer" Quote?
+Interested in Pike's statement about "Lucifer" in M&D?
 Click HERE!

-Because of the writing style used by Pike, many of the explanations he seeks to provide are totally lost on current day readers.
-Pike felt that unless one understood the complete background of a philosophy, he could never expect to understand any part thereof.
-In consequence, he attempted to put literally everything he'd read, learned, or 'knew' into his prodigious writings.
+Ponderous ProseBecause of the writing style used by Pike many of the explanations he seeks to provide about his thoughts on history, religion, philosophy, and more, are totally lost on current day readers.
+Pike felt that unless one understood the complete background of a philosophy he could never expect to understand any part thereof.
+As a result he tried to put everything he'd read, learned, or 'knew' into his prodigious writings.
 In the case of Morals and Dogma, it's sheer size alone keeps most people today from reading, much less understanding it.
-(Don't believe it?
-Use our Reality Gauge and get a copy from your local library.
-READ IT!
-Don't just browse and look for offensive passages which you might find if you take it out of context; actually READ THE BOOK!)
-Grabbing quotes out of context (and this was, after all, a discussion of various world religions), it's quite easy to find things which will make Pike sound just awful.
+Don't believe it?
+Use our Reality Gauge and get a copy from your local library or from the web.
+Then READ IT!
+Don't just browse and look for offensive passages which you might find if you use the index; actually READ THE BOOK!
+We can pretty much guarantee that you'll not be that 1% who understand the darn thing - and even if you are you'll see that Freemasonry today is SO far removed from all of that turgid prose that it's incomprehensible as to why people would bother to quote Pike on ANYTHING!
+Grabbing quotes out of context (and this was, after all, his written discussion of various world religions and philosophies), it's quite easy to find things which will make Pike sound just awful.
 In context - and particularly when one considers that this is one book by one writer - Morals and Dogma simply has no relevance to the actions and activity of Freemasonry.
+And it should be noted that Masonophobes (anti-Masons) also ignore the hundreds of thousands of Masons who have explained - in books, talks, and on the web in videos, blogs, websites and more - that Pike's book is NOT any type of 'ruling guide' or 'handbook' for Freemasonry.

-As anti-Masons continue to claim that this book 'rules' Freemasonry in some unspecified way, they totally ignore this admonition.
-How can one assume that Masons follow blindly everything else Pike 'taught' (he wasn't 'teaching' but that's another discussion) but ignore the two sentences that start the book?
-Today, some Masons will diminish Pike's importance so as to deflect the charges of anti-Masons.
-Sometimes too, we'll see the statement that Pike never held an office in Freemasonry.
-For the record: Pike joined Freemasonry in 1851 and in 1855 was the Master of his lodge.
-He also served his Grand Lodge as the Chairman of the Committee on Masonic Law & Usage and for a year was the Chairman of the Library Committee.
+Today some Masons will diminish Pike's importance so as to deflect the charges of anti-Masons.
+Sometimes too it is noted that Pike never held an office in Freemasonry.
+For the record: Pike joined Freemasonry in 1851 and in 1855 (four years later) was the Master of his lodge.
+He also served his Grand Lodge as the Chairman of the Committee on Masonic Law & Usage and for a year held his highest office in Freemasonry: his Grand Lodge's Chairman of the Library Committee.
+(For the record, even this site's author has held higher Masonic offices!)
 While these are important offices, they were at a jurisdictional level and NOT involving hundreds of other Grand Lodges worldwide.
-Certainly there is no doubt that he was among the most influential Masons of his time.
+He received the Scottish Rite degrees from Albert Mackey and immediately undertook the task of re-writing them to provide a more organized series of lessons which would (ostensibly) impart knowledge.
+Again, this ONLY applied to the Scottish Rite Southern United States Jurisdiction.
+The degrees in the rest of the world (including the then more populous Northern Masonic Jurisdiction in the United States) were NOT re-written by Pike, once again reinforcing the fact that Pike did NOT rule Freemasonry - or even the entire Scottish Rite!
+Pike's extraordinary influenceCertainly there is no doubt that he may have been among the most influential Masons of his time.
+His size (both vertical - at about 6' 3" - and horizontal - weighing some 300 pounds) coupled with long, flowing locks and a thick beard - jet black in his youth and white in his old age, made him seem even more the giant of his time than he was.
+Possessed with the gift of a deep voice and exceptional oratory skills, he WAS formidable - and a person to be long remembered.
+He is today one of the names most well known but whether he was more important than others remains to be seen.
 It must be also remembered that this was a time when communications even with surrounding states was severely limited and travel from place to place took days.
 Pike wrote Morals and Dogma some eight years before Alexander Graham Bell transmitted the first wireless telephone message!
 Pike was a giant of his time who did extraordinary things in his lifetime.
-He was, in fact, the ONLY Confederate soldier to be honored in America's capitol: Washington, DC, where a huge statue of him dominates a major intersection (Judiciary Square).
+He was the ONLY Confederate soldier to be honored in America's capitol of Washington, DC, where a huge statue of him dominates a major intersection (Judiciary Square).
 See more about that here.
-While Pike was an extraordinary man, his writings are mischaracterized and the shadow he casts over Freemasonry today is, for all intents and purposes, inconsequential.
-His philosophical writings have been misquoted and used completely out of context to the point that today it is likely even he would not recognize them!
-Demonization is the name of the game that anti-Masons play with Albert Pike!

 |